Kurdish militants claim deadly ambush, Turkish jets retaliate

 The number of casualties could not be independently verified but in a televised statement President Tayyip Erdogan confirmed an incident had taken place in Hakkari province, close to Turkey's borders with Iran and Iraq.

-Prime Minister Ahmet Davutoglu, who had been watching the national soccer team playing in the city of Konya, left the stadium early to return to the capital as news of the attack broke.
+Prime Minister Ahmet Davutoglu, who had been watching the national football team playing in the city of Konya, left the stadium early to return to the capital as news of the attack broke.

 A senior security official told Reuters that Turkish jets had retaliated, hitting at least 10 PKK targets, including those behind the ambush.